Cyber Risk Assessment for Capital Management: Cyber Capital Management

-\paragraph{ Constrained case: non-negative reserves} Let us discuss the case when the non-negativity constraint, {\it i.e.}, $\mathcal{K}=\mathbb{R}^{l\times n}_+$, is imposed.
+for its proof, see \citet{Chong2021}.
+These four components constituting the optimal and corporate reserves are respectively the optimal standalone reserve {$\overline{K}_{i'k'}\left(\mathbf{M}, \mathbf{I}\right)$}, the optimal corporate reserve {$\overline{K}\left(\mathbf{M},\mathbf{I}\right)$}, and harmonic weights $\widetilde{W}_{i'k'}$, $\widetilde{W}$.
+Note that $\widetilde{W}+\sum_{i=1}^{l}\sum_{k=1}^{n}\widetilde{W}_{ik}=1$.
+The optimal standalone reserve describes the amount planned for a particular threat-asset pair $\left(\text{T}i',\text{A}k'\right)$ if it were the only pair to be allocated with reserve.
+When ${r}\nu_{i'k'}$ is relatively larger than $\omega_{i'k'}$, {\it i.e.}, it is more costly to allocate reserve for the threat-asset pair $\left(\text{T}i',\text{A}k'\right)$, in terms of the opportunity cost over the loss-reserve mismatching cost, its optimal reserve is reduced.
+Similar interpretations hold for the optimal corporate reserve.
+The harmonic weights represent the competition among optimal standalone reserves and the optimal corporate reserve.
+When $\omega_{i'k'}$ is relatively larger than the other $\omega_{ik}$ and $\omega$, the corresponding harmonic weight $\widetilde{W}_{i'k'}$ is small, and thus the optimal reserve inclines to its own optimal standalone reserve. \paragraph{Constrained case: non-negative reserves} Let us discuss the case when the non-negativity constraint, {\it i.e.}, $\mathcal{K}=\mathbb{R}^{l\times n}_+$, is imposed.
 On {the} one hand, if all of the unconstrained optimal ex-post-loss reserve{s} solved in \eqref{eq:holistic_unconstrained} satisfy the constraint, they are also optimal for the constrained case.
 On the other hand, if some of the unconstrained reserve{s} solved in \eqref{eq:holistic_unconstrained} do not satisfy the constraint, they should instead be assigned by the lower bound {of a} reserve, which is zero in this setting.
 Hence, these threat-asset pairs should not compete with other pairs, as well as the whole corporate, for reserve resources, and this should be reflected in the revised harmonic weights{,} which exclude those non-competing threat-asset pairs.
 However, before all of the constrained optimal ex-post-loss reserve{s} are solved, the exact threat-asset pairs being bound by the non-negativity constraint are {\it not known a priori}.
 To this end, we introduce an auxiliary variable {$\delta_{ik}$}, for $i=1,2,\dots,l$, and $k=1,2,\dots,n$, which takes a value either $0$ or $1$.
 Then, all of the constrained optimal ex-post-loss reserves {$K^+_{i'k'}\left(\mathbf{M}, \mathbf{I}\right)$}, together with the auxiliary variables as by-products, are solved by the following set of equations.

 for all $i'=1,2,\dots,l$, and $k'=1,2,\dots,n$, where

 and the optimal standalone reserve {$\overline{K}_{i'k'}\left(\mathbf{M}, \mathbf{I}\right)$}, as well as the optimal corporate reserve {$\overline{K}\left(\mathbf{M}, \mathbf{I}\right)$}, are still given by \eqref{eq:individual_components}, but the harmonic weight is revised as